-Answer: The ampacity given in Table 310.15(B)(16) must be multiplied by the adjustment factors.
-In the raceway there are no terminations, and the only temperature limitation is the insulation on the wires which is rated at 90°C. For the purpose of determining the ampacity of the THHN copper conductors in the raceway, the 90°C column of Table 310.15(B)(16) can be used.
+Answer: The ampacity given in Table 310.16 must be multiplied by the adjustment factors.
+In the raceway there are no terminations, and the only temperature limitation is the insulation on the wires which is rated at 90°C. For the purpose of determining the ampacity of the THHN copper conductors in the raceway, the 90°C column of Table 310.16 can be used.
 In this case, the size 3/0 AWG copper conductor is rated at 225 amperes.
-The adjustment factor for six current carrying conductors is found in Table 310.15(B)(3)(a) and has a value of 0.80.
-This current must be reduced to 80% of the value found in Table 310.15(B)(16) which is 180 amperes.
+This value must be reduced to 80% of that value which is 180 amperes.

-225 A × 0.8 = 180 A
+$$225 A \times 0.8 = 180 A$$

-Section 215.2(A)(1)(b) requires the conductor to have an ampacity not less than the load to be served.
+The first sentence of 215.2(A) requires the conductor to have an ampacity not less than the load to be served.
 It does not require the continuous load to be multiplied by 1.25 except for the overcurrent device and determination of the minimum conductor size.
 In this case the noncontinuous load is 70 amperes plus the continuous load of 92 amperes which gives a total of 162 amperes.
 The size 3/0 AWG copper THHN conductor is rated at 180 amperes after applying the adjustment factor, which is greater than the load.
 But the conductor is protected with a 200 ampere overcurrent device.
-Section 240.4(B) permits a conductor to be protected from overcurrent at a rating higher than the conductor ampacity provided the conductor is adequate to supply the load, and the conductor is protected by the next higher standard rated overcurrent device as listed in 240.6(A).
+Section 240.4(B) permits a conductor to be protected from overcurrent at a rating higher than the conductor ampacity provided the conductor is adequate to supply the load, and the conductor is protected by the next higher standard rated overcurrent device as listed in 240.6.
 The conclusion is that the size 3/0 AWG copper THHN conductor is permitted for this feeder with six conductors in the raceway.